|

 to the current message should be sent.
 If it is null, no reply is

 expected.
-The destination may be either a Queue
+The destination may be either a Queue object or

-a Topic
+a Topic object.

-Messages sent with a null JMSReplyTo
+Messages sent with a null JMSReplyTo value may be a

 notification of some event, or they may just be some data the sender